AppMinds-dev/gen_l10n_utils/README.md

 A command-line tool for managing Flutter application localization resources.

+## Overview

+Here's a quick overview of the available commands:

+-   `create-config`: Creates a configuration file (`gen_l10n_utils.yaml`) in your project's root directory.
+-   `translate`: Creates or updates translation files for specified languages based on the base language.
+-   `gen-arb`: Generates ARB files by merging translation files from your project.

 ## Features

 -   **Configuration Management**: Create and update localization configuration files
 -   **ARB Generation**: Generate ARB (Application Resource Bundle) files for translations
 -   **Language Support**: Configure multiple languages with a default language
 -   **Simple CLI Interface**: Easy-to-use commands with helpful options
 -   **Nested JSON Support**: Merge nested JSON structures into flat dot notation
 -   **Duplicate Key Detection**: Automatically detect and resolve duplicate translation keys within each language
+-   **Translation Management**: Create or update translation files for a specific language based on the base language

 ## Installation